BAJAJ FINSERV DIRECT LIMITED

 Dividend Payout Ratio vs Dividend Yields

-Dividend Payout Ratio measures the percentage of a company’s net earnings distributed to shareholders as dividends.
-It reflects how much profit the company returns to investors versus how much it retains for growth.
+Dividend Payout Ratio measures the percentage of a company’s net earnings distributed as dividends, indicating how profits are allocated between payouts and retention.

 Dividend Yield, on the other hand, shows the return on investment from dividends alone, calculated as the annual dividend per share divided by the stock’s current market price.
-While the payout ratio indicates dividend sustainability, the yield helps investors compare income potential across stocks.
+While the payout ratio indicates dividend sustainability, the yield allows comparison of income potential across stocks.

 Common Misconceptions About Dividend Stocks